QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 ## Value Proposition

-[Clear business/agent value this case provides]
+[Clear business / agent value that this case provides]

 ## Agent Analysis

 [Map all agents (human and system) by priority with percentages.
-Focus on WHO/WHAT will interact with or benefit from the Target System.]
+Focus on WHO / WHAT will interact with or benefit from the Target System]
-**Agent Priority Overview**: [e.g., "Primary: 60% Developers, Secondary: 30% Monitoring Systems, Minimal: 10% End Users"] [Optional: Include not only percentages but also evaluation/justification for why these priorities make sense for this case]
+**Agent Priority Overview**: [e.g., "Primary: 60% Developers; Secondary: 30% Monitoring Systems; Minimal: 10% End Users"] [Optional:  Include an evaluation / justification for why these priorities make sense for this case]

 ### [Primary Agent Name] ([X%] - Primary)
-- **Agent Type**: [Human Agent: role/persona] OR [System Agent: system type/function]
+- **Agent Type**: [Human Agent: role / persona] OR [System Agent: system type / function]
-- **Current Pain Points**: [What problems they have today with existing systems]
+- **Current Pain Points**: [What problems do they have today with existing systems]
 - **Desired Outcomes**: [What success looks like for them]
 - **Agent Journey**: [Action] → [Action] → [Successful Outcome]
 - **Success Metrics**: [How they measure success - can include system metrics for System Agents]
 - **Integration Requirements**: [For System Agents: APIs, data formats, protocols needed]

 ### [Secondary Agent Name] ([Y%] - Secondary)

 [Same structure as above]

-[Continue pattern for all Agents, ordered by priority]
+[Continue the pattern for all Agents, ordered by priority]

 ## Expected Agent Experience & Acceptance

-[BDD scenarios that define both the Target System behavior and the acceptance criteria.
+[BDD scenarios that define both the Target System behaviour and the acceptance criteria.
 Describe what agents will experience, NOT how the Target System works internally.
-Focus on acceptance testing, not repeating desired outcomes already listed in Agent Analysis.
-Validation priorities derive from Agent Priority Overview above - no separate priority statement needed here]
+Focus on acceptance testing, not repeating the desired outcomes already listed in Agent Analysis.
+Validation priorities are derived from Agent Priority Overview above – no separate priority statement needed here]

 ### Agent Acceptance Scenarios
 **Scenario 1: [Primary Happy Path for Human Agent]**
-- Given [agent context/starting point]
+- Given [agent context / starting point]
 - When [agent performs action]
 - Then [agent experiences result]
 - And [additional agent benefit]

 **Acceptance Criteria:**

 [It would be preferable if non-developers can verify this work in 5-10 minutes]
 - [ ] [Specific measurable criterion for this scenario]
-- [ ] [Performance/quality requirement for this behavior]
+- [ ] [Performance / quality requirement for this behavior]

 **Scenario 2: [Primary Happy Path for System Agent]**

-- Given [system agent needs specific data/functionality]
+- Given [system agent needs specific data / functionality]
-- When [system agent makes API call/integration request]
+- When [system agent makes API call / integration request]
-- Then [target system provides required response/data]
+- Then [target system provides required response / data]
 - And [system agent can successfully complete its function]

 **Acceptance Criteria:**

 [How to verify system agent integration works, e.g. API tests, data format checks]

 **Scenario 3: [Alternative Path]**